jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     ```
     docker run hello-world
     ```
-    * at local, docker client asks docker server for hello-world image.
+    * when running the command above, docker client asks docker server for hello-world image. (note that docker client and docker server is at local)
     * docker server looks at image cache where it realizes image cache doesn't have the image.
     * docker server downloads hello-world image from docker hub
   * Image